gravitational/teleport/docs/4.1/concepts/basics.md

 ## Next Steps

-* If you haven't already, read the [Quickstart Guide](./guides/quickstart) to run a minimal set of Teleport yourself.
+* If you haven't already, read the [Quickstart Guide](../quickstart) to run a minimal set of Teleport yourself.
-* Set up Teleport for your team with the [Production Guide](./guides/production)
+* Set up Teleport for your team with the [Admin Guide](../admin-guide)
 * Read more about Teleport
     * [Teleport Nodes](./nodes)
     * [Teleport Users](./users)